 Our results provide empirical evidence that non-syrphid flies are relatively more common as pollinators in polar zones, and bees are relatively more common as pollinators in continental and temperate climate zones.
 Our analysis is based on the most comprehensive set of insect pollinator networks collated thus far.
-Moreover, we separate insect pollinators into functional groupings to identify response diversity among taxa, whereas other studies have largely considered overall patterns for all pollinators, often grouping birds and insects together.
+Moreover, we separate insect pollinators into functional groupings to identify response diversity among taxa, whereas other studies have largely considered overall patterns for all pollinators, often grouping vertebrates and insects together.
 We also focus on relative proportions of observed pollinator taxa, rather than comparing network structure or diversity metrics, which can be influenced by sampling effort or network size.
-We are confident that our results are not influenced by latitude, which has received much attention as a potential driver of plant-pollinator interactions6,21.
+We have also shown that climate is a more powerful predictor of insect roles in plant-pollinator networks than latitude, despite latitude receiving much attention as a potential driver of plant-pollinator interactions6,21.
 We tested the effect of latitude on our data (see Methods), but both the proportion of network links and species-level generalism were better explained by the climate zone model than the latitude model (proportion of network links ΔWAIC: -47.71; species-level generalism ΔWAIC: -34.15).
-Furthermore, although previous work has discussed the influence of climate on plant-pollinator networks21, relationships were tested using temporal or annual temperature data.
+Furthermore, although previous work has discussed the influence of climate on plant-pollinator networks21, relationships were tested using temporal or annual temperature data only.
 Yet climate is a multivariate space encompassing more than just temperature fluctuations.
 Köppen climate zone classifications are extremely useful for aggregating complex climate gradients and vegetation patterns into simple, ecologically meaningful categories24.
-As we show here, climate zone is a more useful predictor of insect community composition than proxy variables like latitude.
-More networks across other parts of the world are needed to test whether the sub-categories of the Köppen classifications identify more complex plant-pollinator interactions.
+As we show here, climate zone is a more powerful predictor of insect community composition than proxy variables like latitude.
+We now require additional networks across underrepresented regions of the world to test whether the sub-categories of the Köppen classifications can better predict complex plant-pollinator interactions.

 Climate change affects plant-pollinator networks through phenological mismatches, with potentially devastating effects on ecosystem function17.
 Understanding how composition of plant-pollinator networks varies across climate zones is a key first step to developing detailed analyses that identify how climate change affects species-level interactions at local and regional scales.